RIT-Software-Engineering/RIT-SE-CODE-BANK/services/notification-service/README.md

 No notification history is stored anymore.
 There are no retrieval or pagination endpoints.

+> New: See also `INTEGRATION.md` in this folder for a practical guide to using this service from any app, and `docs/Notifications-System.md` at the repo root for an end-to-end overview.

 ## Quick start (dev)

 1) Copy environment file and set connection details